xqb64/tsunami/README.md

 <h1 align="center">tsunami</h1>

 This project represents my second attempt at writing a highly-performant TCP SYN reconnaissance tool.
-The objective was not to create the next `nmap`, but rather to explore the performance gains achieavable by using Rust over Python.
-The process of putting it together was real treat, and at this point I'm quite amazed by what Rust can do.
+The objective was not to create the next `nmap`, but rather to explore the performance gains achievable by using Rust over Python.
+The process of putting it together was a real treat, and at this point I'm quite amazed by what Rust can do.

 ## How it works